-A. Humanities (six to nine semester hours).
-Each student is required to complete two to three courses of at least three semester hours each.
+A. Humanities (six semester hours).
+Each student is required to complete two upper-division courses of at least three semester hours each.
 Course prefixes are identified in the following section.
-At least two courses must be at the 300 or 400 level.

 Course prefixes for the CLAS graduation requirement in the Humanities: